mrmhodak/buildtest/Generate_yaml_from_buildtest.rst

 Since there is no universal test case for evaluating each binary we leave it up to the users to determine how they want to perform binary test.

-.. note:: The user need needs to verify the YAML configuration after buidltest creats YAML file
+.. note:: The user needs to verify the YAML configuration after buidltest creates YAML file

 Binary Test for System package
 ------------------------------